percona/pxb-docs/docs/index.md

 This is an Innovation release.
 This type of release is only supported for a short time and is designed to be used in an environment with fast upgrade cycles.
 Developers and DBAs are exposed to the latest features and improvements.

-## Supported storage engines

-Percona XtraBackup can back up data from InnoDB, XtraDB, MyISAM, MyRocks tables on MySQL {{vers}} servers and Percona Server for MySQL with XtraDB, Percona Server for MySQL {{vers}}, and Percona XtraDB Cluster {{vers}}.

-Percona XtraBackup {{vers}} supports the MyRocks storage engine.
-An incremental backup on the MyRocks storage engine does not determine if an earlier full or incremental backup contains duplicate files.
-Percona XtraBackup copies all MyRocks files each time it takes a backup.

-### Limitations

-Percona XtraBackup {{vers}} does not support making backups of databases created in versions before {{vers}} of MySQL, Percona Server for MySQL or Percona XtraDB Cluster.

 Taking your backup with Percona XtraBackup is easy.
 Follow our documentation guides, and you’ll be set up in quickly.

 <div data-grid markdown><div data-banner markdown>